 Art on thin wood panels, “Gator board” or some equivalent, may sometimes be framed without glass as a panel float mount, where the edge of the of the panel is not under the lip of the frame.
 This can normally work for any oil or acrylic panel paintings.

 Recently it has become popular to use panels for pastel artwork.
 This allows the possibility of framing pastel art without a mat, although obviously glass and spacer would still be required.
-Part of the reason many pastel artists prefer panels is so they can frame without a mat.
-This is more in line with the way oil paintings are framed.
+Part of the reason many pastel artists prefer panels is so they can frame more easily without a mat.
+Framing without mats is more in line with the way oil paintings are framed, and most art buyers tend to prefer oil (or acrylic) on canvas without mats or glass.
 Pastel as a medium is working hard to be recognized on par with oils, and so, pastel artists like to frame their work in the same style as oil paintings.
 Pastel artists also prefer the new “reflection-free” or “museum glass” for the same reason, so you don’t notice the glass so much, often making the work appear as though it could indeed be an oil painting!

 The pastel “Overlay”